Ryan Carlyle

 Ryan Carlyle (born November 24, 1989) is an American rugby sevens player.
+She competed in two Rugby sevens World Cup's in 2013 and 2018, and also in the 2016 Rio Olympics.

+Rugby career

+Carlyle made her international sevens debut for the United States in 2011 at the then IRB Women's Sevens Challenge Cup in Dubai.

-She was selected as a member of the United States women's national rugby sevens team to the 2016 Summer Olympics.
+Carlyle was selected as a member of the United States women's national rugby sevens team to the 2016 Summer Olympics.
 She was in the squad for the 2013 Rugby World Cup Sevens.
+She also competed at the 2018 Sevens World Cup that was held in San Francisco.

+Carlyle announced her retirement from international sevens on November 20, 2018.

+Personal life

-She attended the University of South Carolina where she studied Sport Management and Marketing and DeVry University where she studied International Business.
+Carlyle attended the University of South Carolina where she studied Sport Management and Marketing and DeVry University where she studied International Business.